MF9135 – Biomarkers in clinical research

 - Understand the principles, limitations and pitfalls associated with platform analyses

 - Therapy biomarkers

-Applicants who are not admitted to a PhD programme at UiO must apply for a right to study in SøknadsWeb before they can apply for PhD courses in medicine and health sciences.
+- Applicants who are not admitted to a PhD programme at UiO must apply for a right to study in SøknadsWeb before they can apply for PhD courses in medicine and health sciences.
 External applicants should apply for a right to study minimum 3 weeks before the course application deadline.
 See information about how to apply for at right to study and how to apply for PhD courses here: How external applicants can apply for elective PhD courses in medicine and health sciences.

 Formal prerequisite knowledge